Broken/missing engine splash shield or fender liner: repair options and cost?

 The road salt used in winter months in the rust belt is particularly damaging for the electrical components.
 If an engine or transmission oil pan is made of stamped steel, it might also rust through over time if not protected.

 If one of the front fender liners is partially broken or missing, water will be splashing inside the wheel well and on the back of the headlight assembly.

 This often causes corrosion and other problems with the headlight wiring and connectors, as well as other electrical units located in the wheel wells.
 In an older Dodge Caliper, for example, the relay box is located right in front of the left front wheel, under the left headlight unit.
 The corrosion inside of that box will cause many electrical problems, including a no-start.

 If a splash shield or fender liner is hanging loose, your mechanic might be able to re-secure it.
 If a loose shield or a fender liner is partially broken and cannot be secured properly, it should be replaced, because a loose shield or liner may become a safety concern if it separates while driving.

 If the part is not available, your mechanic may recommend removing it temporarily if it's safe to drive without it.

 How much does it cost to replace an engine splash shield?
 The large center part

-and side guards, they are priced between $15-$50 each.
-You will also need some of the hardware (fasteners), such as clips and bolts, because old clips break easily.
-The labor charge may vary from $35 to $150.
+and side guards; they are usually cheaper: $15-$50 each.
+You might also need some hardware (fasteners), such as clips and bolts, because old clips break easily.
+Labor charges vary from $35 to $160 depending on the complexity.

-Replacing a fender liner (inner fender) will cost $45-$120 part plus $20 hardware, plus $35-$120 labor.
+Replacing a fender liner (inner fender) will cost $45-$120 for the part plus $20 for the hardware, plus $55-$120 labor charge.